Reformed Church of Highland Park

 The Reformed Church of Highland Park is a Reformed Church in America church and congregation in Highland Park, New Jersey.

 Congregation

 The congregation formed in 1890.
 Construction of the church began in 1897 and the building was dedicated on October 1, 1898.
 It had been eight years since the congregation was formed.
 They celebrated their 100th anniversary in 1990.

 Building

-The building was designed by Alexander Merchant (1872-1952), the architect responsible for numerous notable buildings in Highland Park, particularly in the Livingston Manor Historic District.
+The building was designed by Alexander Merchant (1872–1952), the architect responsible for numerous notable buildings in Highland Park, particularly in the Livingston Manor Historic District.
 It was his first design for Highland Park.
 The auditorium wing is circa 1920.

 The buildings have been equipped with solar panels.

 Housing

-The RCHP Affordable Housing Corporation has built and maintains homes for the disenfranchised or homeless groups, among them veterans, chronically homeless adults, refugees, asylum seekers, youth leaving foster care, formerly-incarcerated students including projects in Highland Park, New Brunsick, and Newark.
+The RCHP Affordable Housing Corporation has built and maintains homes for the disenfranchised or homeless groups, among them veterans, chronically homeless adults, refugees, asylum seekers, youth leaving foster care, formerly-incarcerated students including projects in Highland Park, New Brunswick, and Newark.